 - Jack’s and Jill’s teams support two completely different business functions.

-Asterisks refer to some content on the bottom of a page or screen.
-Asterisks slow readers down.
+An asterisk flags a corresponding comment on the bottom of the page.
+As a general rule, asterisks slow web readers down.
 You’re interrupting their train of thought and asking them to hunt for secondary information.
+When possible, avoid them.

 - Save up to 50%—sale ends Friday.*